google/tuneup.dart/README.md

 Run `tuneup` (or `pub global run tuneup`) to see a list of available commands.

 - *init*: create a new project
-- *info*: display metadata and statistics about the project
+- *stats*: display metadata and statistics about the project
 - *analyze*: analyze all the source code in the project - fail if there are any errors
 - *clean*: clean the project (remove the build/ directory)